-Christmas is a time for giving, but not when it comes to online credentials and sensitive business information.
-By following our simple cyber security tips, you can make sure that your business and employees stay protected this festive season.
+Christmas is a time for giving, but your online credentials and sensitive business information should never be on the list.
+By implementing these cybersecurity measures, you can ensure your business and employees stay protected throughout the festive season.

 Cybercriminals are very good at adapting to new technologies and circumstances, so don’t get caught short.
 A cyber security audit is a great place to start, with regular vulnerability scans and penetration tests to keep new threats at bay.